-We are able to offer cryogenic supports manufactured from a Resin Based compound capable of withstanding greater loads than that of polyurethane
+We can offer cryogenic supports manufactured from a Resin Based compound capable of withstanding greater loads than polyurethane

-foam.
-This material has a proven track record in Oil, Gas and Process Industries and offers an excellent combination of Mechanical Thermal and Fire Resistant properties.
-A compressive strength of 140 mpa is typical for
+This material has a proven track record in Oil, Gas, and Process Industries and offers an excellent combination of Mechanical, Thermal, and Fire Resistant properties.

 Hardwood Blocks/Densified Wood

-machining versatility.
-There are numerous applications for both wood block designs and enquiries are welcome.
+There are numerous applications for both woodblock designs, and inquiries are welcome.